baserun-ai/baserun-py/README.md

 ## Usage

 In order to have Baserun trace your LLM Requests, all you need to do is import `OpenAI` from `baserun` instead of `openai`.
+Creating an OpenAI client object automatically starts the trace, and all future LLM requests made with this client object will be captured.

 <CodeGroup>